codeguy/php-the-right-way/banners.md

 # Web Banners

-Spread the word!
-Use these banner to let new PHP programmers know about _PHP: The Right Way_.
+Spread the word with _PHP: The Right Way_ banner images!
+Show new PHP developers where to find good information.

 ## Button 1 (120x90)